Joshhhuaaa/EnhancedSWAT4/README.md

 The latest version of Enhanced SWAT 4 can be found on the [Releases](https://github.com/Joshhhuaaa/EnhancedSWAT4/releases) page.

 ### Game Setup
-- After downloading Enhanced SWAT 4, extract the contents to your SWAT 4 directory and overwrite all existing files when prompted.
+- After downloading Enhanced SWAT 4, extract the contents to your SWAT 4 directory.
-- You can adjust additional settings in `EnhancedSWAT4.ini` located in the `Content\System\plugins` folder.
+- You can adjust additional settings in `EnhancedSWAT4.ini`, located in the `Content\System\plugins` folder for SWAT 4 or the `ContentExpansion\System\plugins` folder for SWAT 4: The Stetchkov Syndicate.

 > [!TIP]
-> Enhanced SWAT 4 is fully compatible with [SWAT: Elite Force](https://github.com/eezstreet/SWATEliteForce), and is a recommended way to play as it fixes many of the original game's bugs as well as as improving gameplay.
+> Enhanced SWAT 4 is fully compatible with [SWAT: Elite Force](https://github.com/eezstreet/SWATEliteForce), and is recommended for playing SWAT 4 as it fixes many of the original game's bugs while also improving gameplay.

 ## Uninstallation
-- Navigate to the `Content\System` folder, delete the `plugins` folder and `dinput8.dll`.
+- Navigate to the `Content\System` folder for SWAT 4 or the `ContentExpansion\System` folder for SWAT 4: The Stetchkov Syndicate, then delete the `plugins` folder and `dinput8.dll`.

 ## Features
 ### Skip Intro
-TEMP:Skips the game logo, Irrational Games, Sierra, Nvidia, SWAT 4 intro, GameSpy logo, ESRB/copyright screens for a faster launch into the game.
-This is already skipped when playing SWAT: Elite Force.
+Skips the game's intro and logo screens for a faster launch into the game.

 ### Widescreen Support
-In the stock game, the HUD stretches at widescreen aspect ratios and shrinks some things at higher resolutions.
+In the stock game, the HUD stretches at widescreen aspect ratios and some elements shrink at higher resolutions.
 Enhanced SWAT 4 dynamically scales HUD elements to maintain their original proportions at any resolution.

 Field of view is calculated automatically based on the aspect ratio, widening the horizontal FOV while preserving the vertical FOV from 4:3. `FieldOfView` in the ini can turn this off for the stock projection, or force a specific horizontal FOV instead.